Dock Development Permits

 Dock regulations, standards, and requirements are specified in the City's Schwatka Lake Dock Policy, adopted by City Council in March 2016.

 Avoiding Harm to Fish and Fish Habitat

 Development review by the Department of Fisheries and Oceans may be required for the construction and repair of docks where the total combined footprint exceeds 20 sq m.
-For all dock development, permit holders are required to avoid causing serious harm to fish by following measures to avoid harm to fish.
+For all dock development, permit holders are required to avoid causing harm to fish by following measures to avoid harm to fish.